Gridlocked Paradise: How Population Density Fuels Traffic Troubles in the Philippines

 A Sea of People: The Numbers Behind the Density

 The Philippines, with a population exceeding 109 million, ranks as the 13th most populous country globally.
 This staggering number, when compared to the Philippines’ land area of roughly 300,000 square kilometers, translates to a population density of approximately 365 people per square kilometer.
-This density dwarfs that of Arizona, a geographically comparable state in the US, whose population density sits around 25 people per square kilometer.
+This density dwarfs that of Arizona, a similarly sized state in the US, whose population density sits at around 25 people per square kilometer.
 In simpler terms, the Philippines packs a much larger crowd onto a similar landmass.
 This concentration of people sets the stage for the traffic troubles plaguing the nation.

 A Concrete Squeeze: Infrastructure and the Urban Sprawl